 Experience a longer trip on Saturdays as you ride the Chickamauga Turn from Chattanooga to Chickamauga, Georgia, and return.
-Schedule for 2013 has runs on Saturdays, April 6 through September 29.
-(However, please note that this service is not available for April 27, May 4 & 11, or for September 7 -- please see Railfest for other options.
-In October and November, see Summerville Steam Specials for autumn excursions.)
+Schedule for 2013 has trips on Saturdays, April 6 through September 29.
+In October and November, see Summerville Steam Specials for autumn excursions.

 The trip lasts approximately 6-1/4 hours and includes a 1-1/2 hour layover in Chickamauga, and a shorter layover at Wilder Tower in Chickamauga-Chattanooga National Military Park during the return trip to Chattanooga.
 (Grand Junction departure time is 10am; return is approximately 4:15pm.)

 Layover time allows passengers to stroll through the quaint downtown area, visit the Chickamauga Depot which houses a regional history, or walk a block or two to view the Gordon-Lee Mansion and Crawfish Springs city park.
 Downtown Chickamauga has several antique and variety shops as well as some hometown restaurants and coffee shops.
 Watch out for the Civil War cannons that stand guard over the main intersection in town!